Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Quick Setup Steps

 Here’s how to import the above chart of accounts template.
-The chart of accounts discussed in this article can be imported into QuickBooks automatically using Bnbtally’s setup tools.
+The chart of accounts discussed in this article can be imported into QuickBooks automatically using Tallybreeze’s setup tools.
 Here’s how to access this utility…

 3. Within the Connection settings, select “Set Up QuickBooks”